UWPCE-PythonCert/PythonCertDevel/source/modules/Tutorial.rst

     print ("that")  # I think we need this line too print("the other")

-comments can come after running code on a line.
+comments can come after running code on a line as well.
+USing the hash to "comment out" parts of code is used in two ways:

+1) To add a little extra description to some code, to explain what it doing.

+2) To temporarily disable some code